 The 2013 version while an improvement on the original is still not too great.
 That blood splatter looks so fake to me and the depth of field is too fuzzy looking for my tastes.
 I hoped to do better down the road and, in 2018, I did just that.

-Below you can see a comparison between the 2013 redux and the final 2018 version.
+Here is a comparison between the 2013 redux at left and the final 2018 version at right.
 For the “final” 2018 version I added a new version of the Minotaur that is far more detailed, used a new more detailed warrior outfit for the woman, got rid of the fake looking blood splatter, and created a new light setup.
 I postworked the piece differently too to give it a bit of a “glowy” effect that I had just learned and still really like.
 I’m not sure why I didn’t give the new Minotaur a weapon.
 He still looks menacing enough without one.

 Mental illness is an eternal struggle and sometimes, you just can’t fight it anymore.
 You try to fight, but come out bloodied and scarred.
 The beast, or illness, is relentless and shows no mercy.